 As Himself: Mat Hoffman, a BMX biker, on two episodes.

 Sportscasters Willie Gault and Van Earl Wright as commentators in various things not necessarily sports related.

 Ash Face: happens to Moze and Suzie when they cause a chemistry explosion in the School Clubs episode.

 Asian and Nerdy: Evelyn.
 But the trope is played with since she is also scarily insane.

 Ned: Wow.
-Nice Sweeny is scarier than regular Sweeny.
+Nice Sweeney is scarier than regular Sweeney.

 "NOOOOOOOOOOOOOO—*to the camera* This may take a while.—OOOOOOOOOOOOOOOOO."

 He continues this scream even when he's out of the classroom and in front of Moze's locker until she stuffs a sock into his mouth.